 Don’t forget to reset the cPanel password immediately.

 These days FTP is not a secure protocol anymore.
-When doing website security hardening and trying to solving a mysterious hack that is coming back again and again, make sure you didn’t have old used FTP accounts.
-We recommend deleting all FTP account and, if possible, use SFTP with a strong password or use Public Key authentication.
+When doing website security hardening and trying to solve a mysterious hack coming back repeatedly, ensure you don’t have old used FTP accounts.
+We recommend deleting all FTP accounts and, if possible, using SFTP with a strong password or Public Key authentication.

 SSH key/SFTP user

-Check for authorized SSH keys and SFTP user accounts in your control panel as well.
-A good place to hide legit backdoor!
+Check for authorized SSH keys and SFTP user accounts in your control panel.
+A good place to hide a legit backdoor!